-How life originated on the Earth and how organic molecules were transformed into living cells approximately three and half billion years ago is still a mystery.
+living species.
+In fact, there has developed in the Earth's 'biosphere' refined and balanced interacting 'ecosystems' involving land, sea and air and living species.
+These ecosystems have numerous self-maintaining and regulating mechanisms.
+How life originated on Earth and how organic molecules were transformed into living cells approximately three and half billion years ago is still a mystery.
 The presence of organic material in the tails of comets has led some scientists to suggest that life might have originated outside the Earth's biosphere and brought to Earth by meteorites or other means.
 The existence of certain primitive cells, or so-called 'super-bugs', in the ocean depths of the Earth's crust, demonstrates the resilience of some primitive forms of life to extremes of environmental conditions and gives credit to the idea that life may have originated in the subterranean regions of the Earth.
 Hydrothermal vents or hot springs and geysers that are commonly found near active volcanos, or may have been created in the past by impact of meteors, are also suggested as possible locations where life originated.
 However, the classical hypothesis is that life came about in hot ponds of primordial soup of brewing chemicals in an atmosphere devoid of oxygen but exposed to intense ultraviolet radiation from the Sun.
 The building blocks of life are carbon-based organic molecules that also contain oxygen, hydrogen and nitrogen.
-It has been shown experimentally that these organic compounds can be synthesized from basic inorganic chemicals such as water, ammonia, and methane, in conditions presumably simulating the primitive environment of the Planet.1

-Under the turbulent conditions of these early times and in the presence of chemical catalysts and intense ultraviolet radiation, long ordered chains of molecules may have arisen by mutual molecular cohesion and self-organization.2 These molecules could have been the precursors of those involved in the basic structure of living cells.
-At some stage, these large molecules may have gained the ability to replicate themselves by subdividing into parts with each part subsequently resuming the size and configuration of the original molecule.3
+It has been shown experimentally that these organic compounds can be synthesized from basic inorganic chemicals such as water, ammonia, and methane, in conditions presumably simulating the primitive environment of the Planet.1 Under the turbulent conditions of these early times and in the presence of chemical catalysts and intense ultraviolet radiation, long ordered chains of molecules may have arisen by mutual molecular cohesion and self-organization.2 These molecules could have been the precursors of those involved in the basic structure of living cells.
+At some stage, these large molecules may have gained the ability to replicate themselves by subdividing into parts with each part subsequently resuming the size and configuration of the original molecule.
 These self-replicating molecules may have been the origin of very primitive cells.
 The evolutionary mechanisms of chance variation and selection may have operated at this stage to select those primitive cells with the ability to withstand adverse environmental conditions.
-The function of replicating the cell may have then become restricted to specific genetic molecules within the cell.
+The function of replicating the cell may have then become confined to specific genetic molecules within the cell.
 These genetic molecules may have been initially distributed throughout the entire cell, known as 'prokaryotic' cells.
+More advanced living cells contain a number of organelles each responsible for a specific function.
+It is suggested that organelles in the cell may have originated from earlier simpler non-differentiated cells that were brought together by symbiotic association.
+In symbiosis, two or more living organisms live in close beneficial coexistence.

 1 The presumed primitive environment of the Planet assumed in this experiment is only speculative.
-See: [Richard E. Dickerson, Chemical Evolution of Life, published in Evolution - A Scientific American Publication]

-2 See Appendix 9.
+See: [Richard E. Dickerson, Chemical Evolution of Life, published in Evolution - A Scientific American Publication] 2 See Appendix 9.